Rapid, Unpredictable, Paradoxical, and Tangled

 Tired of hearing the term “VUCA” at work?

-Volatility, uncertainty, complexity, and ambiguity: You may be sick of the concepts the VUCA acronym represents — or simply tired of the often-overused acronym itself.
+Volatility, uncertainty, complexity, and ambiguity: You may be sick of the concepts VUCA represents — or simply tired of the often-overused acronym itself.

 In recent years, many organizations have started liberally using the term as a way to articulate or find a metaphor for describing the changing world in which we live, work, lead, and play.
 But this is often done without digging into its meaning.